pranavathavale/WalnutFolksAssessment/Readme.md

 3. Redis -> Using it as message broker for celery so even if web service crash task is not lost which is a key requirement.
 4. PostgreSQL -> Persistent storage.
 5. Render -> Cloud hosting.
-NOTE: I am using render of free tier if inactive for 15 mins it puts my web service to sleep.
-Kindly, use the health endpoint link using browser to wake up the service before testing the assessment.
-Still, in case of any issues, please let me know I will restart the service.

 WORKFLOW:-
 1. Webhook triggered